wingedhusssar-pixel/wc2026-top-attacking-threat-analysis/README.md

 ## The profile that survives every filter

-On finishing, Messi is not the standout, his efficiency ranks sixth here.
+On finishing, Messi is not the clear standout, his efficiency ranks sixth here.
 His singular trait is creation: 4.2 xA laps a field whose next best is 3.3, and the assist check confirms it is real.
 He posts it off the largest shot sample in the set, while still finishing above his own xG, at 39.
-Not the best finisher, but a genuinely above-average one who is also, by a wide and well-calibrated margin, the best creator in the tournament.
+An elite scoring-threat and someone who is also, by a wide and well-calibrated margin, the best creator in the tournament.

 ## Data